Paul Bremer on Himself

 Paul Bremer decided to clarify his remarks three days later.
 In a signed article carried on the New York Times, whose version in Der Spiegel is linked below, Bremer says what he means.
 The relevant remarks are reproduced verbatim, with no further comment.

--- Daily Dish, Oct 6, 2004
+Andrew Sullivan on Paul Bremer -- Daily Dish, Oct 6, 2004 |

--- What I Really Said About Iraq, Oct 8, 2004
+Paul Bremer on Paul Bremer -- What I Really Said About Iraq, Oct 8, 2004 |

 BELMONT'S SPIN UNRAVELS: The biggest news of the week was not the vice-presidential debate, of course.
 It was the revelation that the major criticism that many of us have made about the management of the Iraq war - that we never had enough troops and still don't - was shared all along by none other than L. Paul Bremer!
 That's a staggering concession - and one that Cheney had no real response to last night.
 Wretchard of the Belmont Club blog immediately countered by saying that what Bremer meant was that there were too few troops merely at the very beginning of the occupation, and that Bremer's criticism was directly related to the absence of the Fourth Infantry Division, caused by the Turks' refusal to allow the U.S. to use their country as an invasion point.
 Nice try.
 Bremer's full quote is as follows: "The single most important change - the one thing that would have improved the situation - would have been having more troops in Iraq at the beginning and throughout" the occupation.
 (My italics.)
 Wretchard either removed the words "and throughout," or missed them.
 Either way, his case collapses.
 Traveling yesterday, I missed those two crucial words myself and was far too conciliatory in myposting.
 Not only that but even the administration now concedes that Bremer kept pressing for more troops.
 According to the NYT, "'The reality is that Paul kept pressing the issue, because it was immediately clear that a lot of facilities - even arms stockpiles - were unguarded,' said one senior official who was part of that debate but insisted on anonymity."
 Case closed.
 Wretchard claims that his only goal is the articulation of military strategy and that I don't know what I'm talking about.
 The alternative explanation is that he is a partisan Republican, spinning the facts for political purposes.
 I link.
-You decide.
-In recent days, attention has been focused on some remarks I've made about Iraq.
-The coverage of these remarks has elicited far more heat than light, so I believe it's important to put my remarks in the correct context.
+You decide. | In recent days, attention has been focused on

+In my speeches, I have said that the United States paid a price for not stopping the looting in Iraq in the immediate aftermath of major combat operations and that we did not have enough troops on the ground to accomplish that task.
+The press and critics of the war have seized on these remarks in an effort to undermine President Bush's Iraq policy.
+This effort won't succeed.
+Let me explain why.
 It's no secret that during my time in Iraq I had tactical disagreements with others, including military commanders on the ground.
 Such disagreements among individuals of good will happen all the time, particularly in war and postwar situations.
 I believe it would have been helpful to have had more troops early on to stop the looting that did so much damage to Iraq's already decrepit infrastructure.
 The military commanders believed we had enough American troops in Iraq and that having a larger American military presence would have been counterproductive because it would have alienated Iraqis.
 That was a reasonable point of view, and it may have been right.
-The truth is that we'll never know.
+The truth is that we'll never know. |